In Python, we can check whether a string or character is a member of another string or not using "in" or "not in" operators.

 Please enter first string: We are writing core python Please enter second string: python python found in the first string.

-The above program takes two input from the keyboard and checks whether the second string found in the first string or not.
+The above program takes two inputs from the keyboard and checks whether the second string found in the first string or not.